Unsupervised Evaluation of Deep Audio Embeddings for Music Structure Analysis: Introduction

-Parallel to these developments, supervised deep learning models~\cite{grill2015cnn, kim2023all, buisson2024using} emerged as a dominant approach, explicitly learning to predict boundaries from labeled data and achieving state-of-the-art performance in MSA.
+Parallel to these developments, supervised deep learning models~\cite{grill2015cnn, kim2023all, buisson2024using, korzeniowski2025simple} emerged as a dominant approach, explicitly learning to predict boundaries from labeled data and achieving state-of-the-art performance in MSA.
 However, this success comes with significant trade-offs.
 Supervised models rely heavily on large, meticulously annotated datasets, which are time-consuming and costly to produce.
-Furthermore, the inherent ambiguity of musical structure becomes a major bottleneck here: supervised training often forces the model to bias its estimates towards a single ``ground truth'' annotation protocol.
+Furthermore, the inherent ambiguity of musical structure becomes a major bottleneck: supervised training biases estimates towards a single ``ground truth'' annotation protocol.
 This effectively discards other potentially valid, equivalent structural interpretations and limits the model's ability to generalize across different musical distributions.

 Recent Self-Supervised Learning (SSL) paradigms offer a promising path to alleviate these issues.
-By leveraging pretext tasks (such as Masked Acoustic Modeling, where random masks are applied to segments of the input signal and the model is optimized to reconstruct the corrupted regions), these networks bypass the annotation bottleneck and learn directly from massive, unlabeled audio corpora.
-SSL dedicated to MSA has been shown to be effective in recent work~\cite{buisson2024self}.
-However, an intriguing open question remains: do broad, general-purpose audio representations naturally encode structure-related information as a byproduct of their pre-training, even without being explicitly designed for structure?
-To succeed in their pre-training tasks, these generic SSL models must intrinsically capture the underlying structural, timbral, and temporal characteristics of acoustic signals.
-Recent work by Toyama \etal~\cite{toyama2026foundational} explored whether generic deep audio models (SSL-based but not only) could benefit MSA.
+By leveraging pretext tasks (such as Masked Acoustic Modeling), these networks bypass the annotation bottleneck and learn directly from massive, unlabeled audio corpora.
+SSL dedicated to MSA (notably via MSA-specific inductive biases) has been shown to be effective in recent work~\cite{buisson2024self}.
+Such specialized pretraining, however, requires a tailored architecture and training pipeline dedicated to structure.
+This raises an intriguing open question: do broad, general-purpose audio representations naturally encode structure-related information as a byproduct of their pre-training, even without being explicitly designed for structure?
+There is reason to expect so, as their pre-training tasks require capturing rich timbral, temporal, and contextual characteristics.
+If they do, MSA could be performed without any task-specific training while directly benefiting from the rapid progress of general audio foundation models.
+Recent work by Toyama \etal~\cite{toyama2026foundational} began to address that question by exploring whether generic deep audio models (SSL-based but not only) could benefit MSA.
 However, their study evaluated learned representations using linear probing, which involves training a supervised linear head on top of the frozen embeddings to estimate structure.
-While computationally efficient, linear probing remains fundamentally supervised.
-Consequently, it remains sensitive to the manual biases that limit fully supervised models.
+While computationally efficient, linear probing remains fundamentally supervised and thus sensitive to the annotation drawbacks discussed above.